It’s 10:13 pm & We’re Always Open.

 What is the Inflation Reduction Act (IRA) and how does it relate to HVAC?

 The Inflation Reduction Act (IRA) (2022) created major incentives for energy upgrades, including heat pumps and home electrification.
 However, federal law changes and IRS guidance updated the timeline for several residential credits.
 For 2026, the biggest difference is that many federal residential HVAC tax credits ended after December 31, 2025.
+If you are trying to reduce out-of-pocket cost in 2026, you will typically be looking at:

 • Illinois and local rebate programs (often income-based or program-specific)